 Each program must submit the lineups on Regatta Central prior to the Friday night meeting.
 Lineups will be compared to the certified eligibility rosters.

 Athletes who are part of a varsity status men’s or women’s rowing team must meet the NCAA eligibility standards that are applicable to that institution.
-Coaches may submit a NCAA certification of eligibility form signed by the appropriate administrator as acceptable documentation
+Coaches may submit a NCAA certification of eligibility form signed by the appropriate administrator as acceptable documentation.

 Athletes who are part of a club status men’s or women’s rowing team must meet the following minimum eligibility standards: